MarteXcoin-documentation/Documentation/introduction/features.rst

 transaction confirmation time by centralizing authority on the network to various degrees.

-Dash suffers from neither of these limitations thanks to its second-layer network of masternodes.
+MarteX suffers from neither of these limitations thanks to its second-layer network of masternodes.
 Masternodes regularly form voting quorums to check whether or not a submitted transaction is valid.
 If it is valid, the masternodes "lock" the inputs for the transaction and